nrmkirkwood/nrmkirkwood.github.io/_projects/fumehoodfred.md

     </div>
 </div>
 <div class="caption">
     Top left: The latest iteration of FRED including 3D printed case (lid off).
+Top middle: FRED with smiley lid.
 Top right: An early prototype - a lot more wires.
 Bottom: An example of a Microsoft Teams post that FRED makes when left up for too long.
 </div>

 Once assembled, which requires only a few minutes (a bit of soldering + upload the code onto the RPi Pico), FRED is attached to a fume hood.
 The magnetic Reed switch tells the Pi if the fume hood is open or closed.